Preprints

 | 22 Feb 2023

-Status: this preprint is currently under review for the journal HGSS.
+Status: a revised version of this preprint is currently under review for the journal HGSS.

 The role of history in and for climate science – Social context and oral accounts